manimike00/devops/terraform/aws/ecs_ec2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may setting up your AWS ECS cluster using Terraform.
+This is an example of how you create your AWS ECS cluster using Terraform.
 To get cluster up and running follow these steps.

 #### Prerequisites